Coherent Two-State Oscillations in False Vacuum Decay Regimes

-where $\omega=2\pi/T$ is the observed oscillation frequency, while $\nu_g$ is the global phase.
-As detailed in the Supplemental material (SM) Sec.~\ref{appendix.sec.I}, the dynamics in Fig.~\ref{fig:all} can be completely explained by Eq. (\ref{eq.two-state-bloch-oscillation}).
-Next, we provide an analytical calculation of the frequency $\omega$.

-\textit{The enhanced oscillation frequency.} At the false vacuum decay resonance $h=2J/n$ with small $g$, an effective two-state model is developed based on Schrieffer-Wolff transform (SWT) \cite{PhysRevB.103.L220302}.
-Specifically, for $n=3$ or $h=2J/3$, the SWT treatment gives \cite{PhysRevB.103.L220302}
+\textit{The enhanced oscillation frequency.} At the false vacuum decay resonance $h=2J/n$ of small $g$, an effective two-state model was developed previously based on Schrieffer-Wolff transformation (SWT) \cite{PhysRevB.103.L220302}.
+For $n=3$ or $h=2J/3$, it gave \cite{PhysRevB.103.L220302}

-However, we find this result cannot accurately reproduce the observed oscillatory frequency $\omega$ in Eq. (\ref{eq.two-state-bloch-oscillation}).
-Moreover, Ref.~\cite{vodeb2025stirring} provides a complicated projected many-body Hamiltonian given by the leading order SWT [see Eq.(25) in its Supplemental material].
-Since the all-up state is an eigenstate of the corresponding many-body Hamiltonian, Ref.~\cite{vodeb2025stirring} cannot explain the two-state coherent oscillation we have observed within the false vacuum decay regime either.
+However, this result does not quantitatively reproduce the observed oscillatory frequency $\Delta E$ in Eq. (\ref{eq.two-state-bloch-oscillation}).
+Moreover, Ref.~\cite{vodeb2025stirring} produces a complicated projected many-body Hamiltonian given by the leading order SWT [see Eq.(25) in its SM].
+Since the all-up state is an eigenstate of the corresponding many-body Hamiltonian, it cannot account for the two-state coherent oscillations observed here.

-To improve upon the above SWT result, we work in the subspace spanned by 5 symmetric states (as illustrated in Fig.~\ref{fig:all}) and conduct SWT to the third order in $g$.
-The resulting effective two-state Hamiltonian consequently reads (see SM Sec.~\ref{appendix.SWT})
+We instead perform SWT to the third order in $g$ within the subspace spanned by the five symmetric states (as illustrated in Fig.~\ref{fig:all}).
+The resulting effective two-state Hamiltonian consequently reads (see SM \cite{SM} Sec.~III)